Just one of the notebooks, aka what I did in classes :)

 plt.show()

-In the tropics, especially in places like the equatorial Pacific, the Sun’s rays hit more directly, delivering a concentrated dose of energy.
-This means the ocean absorbs more heat, keeping SSTs warm year-round.
+In the tropics, especially in places like the equatorial Pacific, the Sun’s rays hit more directly and the energy arrives concentrated, so the ocean absorbs more heat and SSTs stay warm year-round.
 But up near the poles, the Sun’s rays strike at a lower angle, spreading out that energy over a larger area.
-That, combined with long, dark winters, results in much lower radiative heating—hence, colder ocean temperatures.
+That, combined with long, dark winters, results in much lower radiative heating, hence, colder ocean temperatures.

 Plotting SST departures